ryan-l-robinson/ryan-l-robinson.github.io/README.md

 At minimum I still need to do:

-- Add a photo for not work, maybe the one of me with Ciri on my shoulder
-- Add some border separation between the two sections
+- Improve the border separation between the two sections.
+Maybe not a full border, just a partial vertical line?